DevconX/Devcon-Systems/mahine-learning-requirement.md

       If the command resulted in (Python 3.x) at the end of the line, you are good to go.
 If it is (Python 2.x) then
       please replace the below command with "pip3" instead of just "pip".

-Pip installation commands on the terminal (cmd) :
+Terminal (CMD) command to install the packages through pip-installer :
 * pip install scipy numpy scikit-learn sklearn pandas matplotlib seaborn opencv2 xgboost lightgbm